adityasaky/gittuf-ndss-eval/README.md

 Each command is checked for proper functioning and return code.
 In the case of an error, the script will print out the issue and abort.

+Note that the Python scripts should not be moved from where they are, as they depend on accessing the keys contained in the `keys` folder.
+You can however select a custom location for where the script should

 ### Customization

 Each script file supports the same options as follows: